 Improve children’s health

-Whole plant-based foods are packed full of nutrients and fibre, are lower in fat and calories than animal-based products, and lower the risk of chronic diseases.
+Whole plant-based foods are great for our health.
+They are packed full of nutrients and fibre, are lower in fat and calories than animal-based products, and lower the risk of chronic diseases.

-Most UK children are fibre-deficient, with almost one-third of children aged 5-10 eating less than one portion of vegetables per day, which can lead to an increased risk of heart disease, stroke, hypertension, obesity, type 2 diabetes, and several types of cancer.
+Most UK children are fibre-deficient, with almost one-third of children aged 5-10 eating less than one portion of vegetables per day.
+This can lead to an increased risk of heart disease, stroke, hypertension, obesity, type 2 diabetes, and several types of cancer.

-Public Sector Catering has launched a campaign to encourage all operators to reduce the amount of meat they serve by 20%.
-The campaign, 20%LessMeat, has attracted widespread support from the industry, including LACA.
+A campaign was launched in 2020 to reduce the amount of meat served in the public sector by 20%.
+It attracted widespread support from the industry, including LACA.

 Young people’s attitudes are changing